dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 The basic algorithm:

  1. Use `kmalloc` (or, better: your ckalloc!) to allocate an array at least as big as the code.
+(If you use kmalloc make sure to do `kmalloc_init` first.)
 Compute the code size using the labels defined in `libpi/memmap` (we give C definitions in `libpi/include/memmap.h`).

  2. In the fault handler, use the program counter value (register 15) to index into this array and increment the associated count.

     NOTE: its very easy to mess up sizes.
 Each instruction is 4 bytes, so you'll divide the `pc` by 4.
 You'll want to subtract where the code starts (0x800).

  3. You should define some way to print out the top, sorted, non-zero values in this array along with the `pc` value they correspond to.